brightsign/argus-audience-measurement-extension/docs/bright-shopper-faq.md

 **LOS GATOS, CA** – BrightSign, the global market leader in digital signage media players, today announced BrightShopper, a revolutionary edge AI analytics platform that transforms retail digital signage displays into intelligent customer behavior sensors.
 Built on BrightSign's proven hardware platform, BrightShopper delivers real-time shopper analytics with zero cloud latency, complete data privacy, and cinema-quality performance.

-BrightShopper is available on two BrightSign player models, each optimized for different deployment needs.
-The flagship XT5 player runs three specialized AI models simultaneously, while the XS156 player runs two models for cost-effective installations.
-Both deliver comprehensive behavioral insights that were previously impossible to achieve at the edge:
+BrightShopper is available across BrightSign's NPU-enabled player lineup, with capabilities scaling based on NPU core count.
+The flagship XT5 (RK3588, 3-core NPU) runs three specialized AI models simultaneously for comprehensive behavioral analytics.
+The XS156 (RK3576, 2-core NPU) runs two models for core engagement metrics, while the LS5/HS5 (RK3568, 1-core NPU) provides fundamental attention tracking.
+All players deliver real-time analytics that were previously impossible to achieve at the edge:

 - **People counting and tracking**: Know exactly how many shoppers are in view and track their movement patterns
 - **Facial detection and gaze tracking**: Understand which content captures attention and for how long